ranugaz/AWSNetworkingLP/SPECIFICATION.md

 Education Technology / Cloud Computing Education

 ### 1.3 Problem Statement
 There's a growing demand for professionals skilled in AWS networking services.
-This platform aims to provide a streamlined, student-focused learning experience for learning and deep dive on AWS networking concepts and practices.
+This platform aims to provide a streamlined, student-focused learning experience for learning AWS networking concepts and practices.

 ### 1.4 Individual Scope
 This project is feasible for individual development due to its focused nature on student interactions and core learning features.